XRPLF/xrpl-dev-portal/content/tutorials/quickstart/create-accounts-send-xrp.md

 ```

 Insert the seed values for both accounts as they are created to the **Seeds** field as a convenience.
-You can copy the values and store them offline. when you reload this form or another in this tutorial, copy and paste them into the **Seeds** field to retrieve the accounts with the `getAccountsFromSeeds()` function.
+You can copy the values and store them offline.
+When you reload this form or another in this tutorial, copy and paste them into the **Seeds** field to retrieve the accounts with the `getAccountsFromSeeds()` function.

 ```